Great Recession: Overview

 The distribution of household incomes in the United States became more unequal during the post-2008 economic recovery.
 Income inequality in the United States grew from 2005 to 2012 in more than two thirds of metropolitan areas.
-Median household wealth fell 35% in the US, from $106,591 to $68,839 between 2005 and 2011.
+Median household wealth fell 35% in the U.S., from $106,591 to $68,839 between 2005 and 2011.

 Causes

 Panel reports

-The majority report provided by US Financial Crisis Inquiry Commission, composed of six Democratic and four Republican appointees, reported its findings in January 2011.
+The U.S. Financial Crisis Inquiry Commission, composed of six Democratic and four Republican appointees, reported its majority findings in January 2011.
 It concluded that "the crisis was avoidable and was caused by: